Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 ![image](https://user-images.githubusercontent.com/56481190/204462894-c2c589dc-c158-4c9d-883a-bd51cc290b18.png)

 ----
-For my milestone project 5 for Code Institute Diplome in Software development, I have chosen Project Example Idea 1 to build a fitness subscription application.
+For my milestone project 5 for Code Institute Diploma  in Software development, I have chosen Project Example Idea 1 to build a fitness subscription application.
 It will be an online fitness and nutrition site.
 New Dawn provides a platform for people who are into fitness or are looking to get into the world of fitness.
 In a world in which so much fitness clutter New Dawn will help people who are looking for an easy and simple fitness formula with online subscriptions and a selection of nutrition products.
 It will be developed using Django which is a high-level Python web framework and deployed using Heroku.

 Heroku URL: https://new-dawn-fitness.herokuapp.com/